Farama-Foundation/ViZDoom/README.md

 We recommend using at least macOS High Sierra 10.13+ with Python 3.7+.
 On Apple Silicon (M1 and M2), make sure you are using Python for Apple Silicon.

 ### Windows
 To install pre-build release for Windows 10 or 11 64-bit and Python 3.7+ just run (should take few seconds):
 ```
 pip install vizdoom
 ```

-### Gymnasium wrappers
+### Gymnasium/Gym wrappers
-Gymnasium environments are installed along with Vizdoom See [documentation](doc/Gymnasium.md) and [examples](examples/python/gymnasium_wrapper.py) on the use of Gymnasium API.
+Gymnasium environments are installed along with ViZDoom See [documentation](doc/Gymnasium.md) and [examples](examples/python/gymnasium_wrapper.py) on the use of Gymnasium API.

-OpenAI-Gym wrappers that were previously used are also available, but these will be removed in future versions in favour of Gymnasium.
+OpenAI-Gym wrappers that were previously used are also available, to install them run

-### Gym wrappers
-If you wish to also install OpenAI Gym environments, install ViZDoom with
 ```
 pip install vizdoom[gym]
 ```
 See [documentation](doc/Gym.md) and [examples](examples/python/gym_wrapper.py) on the use of Gym API.
+**OpenAI-Gym are deprecated and will be removed in future versions in favour.**

 ## Examples